6 Dr. Seuss books won't be published anymore because they portray people in 'hurtful and wrong' ways

 Earlier this week, a school district in Virginia made headlines for allegedly banning books by Dr. Seuss.

-But Loudoun County Public Schools(LCPS), located in Ashburn, said it is not banning books by the famous children's author.

-It's just discouraging a connection between "Read Across America Day," which was created to get kids excited about reading, and Dr. Seuss' birthday.
-Both fall on March 2, and have often been "historically connected" to each other, the district said in a statement.

-It's just discouraging a connection between "Read Across America Day," which was created to get kids excited about reading, and Dr. Seuss' birthday.
+But Loudoun County Public Schools (LCPS), located in Ashburn, said it is not banning books by the famous children's author -- it's just discouraging a connection between "Read Across America Day," which was created to get kids excited about reading, and Dr. Seuss' birthday.
 Both fall on March 2, and have often been "historically connected" to each other, the district said in a statement.

 "Research in recent years has revealed strong racial undertones in many books written/illustrated by Dr. Seuss," LCPS said in its statement, which links to a School Library Journal article from 2018 about the National Education Association focusing its Read Across America efforts "on Diversity Not Dr. Seuss."